-Whether you’re having an indulgent evening in, you’re entertaining friends, or simply craving something sweet, ice cream is the fuss-free dessert that hits the spot every time.
+Whether you’re entertaining friends or simply craving something sweet, ice cream is the fuss-free dessert that hits the spot every time.

 With an ice-cream maker you can produce delicious ice cream, sorbet, gelato and frozen yogurt at the touch of a button.
 Yes, they’re a specialist appliance, but if you’re serious about ice cream or just want to be able to make your own and know exactly what’s going into it, an ice-cream maker is a worthy investment.